Strategic Ranking: Model and equilibrium

-Each applicant chooses an \textit{effort} level $e \ge 0$, the result of which is an observed, post-effort \textit{score}, {$v=v(e,\theta_\pre) = {g(e)}\cdot{f(\theta_\pre)}$}. {We assume} that the effort transfer function $g: [0, \infty) \mapsto [0, \infty)$ is a continuous, concave, strictly increasing function, representing that marginal effort improves one's score but has diminishing returns. { {T}he strategies of the applicants can {then} be described by a function $\theta_\pre \mapsto e(\theta_\pre)$. } Each {applicant} is then ranked according to their score $v$ , resulting in a \textit{post-effort rank} $\theta_\post$.
+Each applicant chooses an \textit{effort} level $e \ge 0$, the result of which is an observed, post-effort \textit{score}, {$v=v(e,\theta_\pre) = {g(e)}\cdot{f(\theta_\pre)}$}. \lledit{In other words, we assume the post-effort score is the product of two components, associated with the effort and the pre-effort skill respectively.} {We assume} that the effort transfer function $g: [0, \infty) \mapsto [0, \infty)$ is a continuous, concave, strictly increasing function, representing that marginal effort improves one's score but has diminishing returns. { {T}he strategies of the applicants can {then} be described by a function $\theta_\pre \mapsto e(\theta_\pre)$. } Each {applicant} is then ranked according to their score $v$ , resulting in a \textit{post-effort rank} $\theta_\post$.
 Note that the ranking $\theta_\post$ is slightly less trivial than a ranking of the skills, since the scores might have ties, which have to be resolved.